-Lying just below Val Thorens, Les Menuires is a great place to base your holiday with plenty to offer beginners on the lower slopes and the whole of Les Trois Vallées to satisfy intermediate and advanced skiers.
+Lying just below Val Thorens, Les Menuires ski resort is a great place to base your skiing holiday with plenty to offer beginners on the lower slopes and the whole of Les Trois Vallées to satisfy intermediate and advanced skiers.
 The village itself is purpose-built and extremely convenient for skiers thanks to the wide range of ski-in ski-out accommodation.

-> In addition to this, there are plenty of bars and restaurants to enjoy after the lifts have closed.
+In addition to this, there are plenty of bars and restaurants to enjoy after the lifts have closed.
 There are a few nightclubs on offer, however, in general, the après ski scene here is slightly more laid back compared to some of the other resorts nearby.

 Call our ski experts today to find out more about Les Menuires ski resort.

 Resort Skiing: 3,250m